-Today I am sharing with you how you how easy it is to create a DIY Valentine wreath, using up some fabric scraps plus odds and ends of wool to create the pompom heart.
+Today I am sharing with you how you how easy it is to create a DIY heart wreath, using up some fabric scraps plus odds and ends of wool to create the pompom heart.
 I struggle a little with the commercialisation of holidays/celebrations, shops full of gifts and cards to buy, to encourage us to part with money.
 We do not need to spend hard earned cash to tell someone we love them, or to make them feel cherished.
 Instead, we can use what we have, enjoy creating, having fun.
 This DIY Valentine wreath is perfect for using what you have.
 The pinks and reds will brighten any wall or doorway up and bring a smile to people faces.

 DIY Valentine Wreath

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.